xtbl/cosmos-pigeon/readme.md

 # pigeon
 **pigeon** is a message sender blockchain built using Cosmos SDK and Tendermint Starport.
+Typescript and Go.

 ### Install
 To install the latest version of your blockchain node's binary, execute the following command on your machine: